onuriltan/note-manager-web/README.md

 You need to create a .env file in the root folder of the app and you need to give parameters as;

-#### Node Environment
+##### Node Environment
 * MONGO_URL= "your mongodb connection url"
 * MAIL="your yandex email for sending confirmation emails"
 * MAIL_USERNAME="your yandex email"
 * MAIL_PASSWORD="your yandex email password"
 * CONFIRM_EMAIL_URL="your confirmation page url"

-Also you need to create .env.development and .env.production files to justify backend url's and social app id's on development and production, for example in .env.development;
+Also you need to create .env.development and .env.production files in the client folder to justify backend url's and social app id's on development and production, for example in .env.development;

-#### Vue Environment
+##### Vue Environment
 * VUE_APP_AUTH_URL=http://localhost:5000/api/auth
 * VUE_APP_NOTES_URL=http://localhost:5000/api/posts
 * VUE_APP_USER_URL=http://localhost:5000/api/use